-- 1. More time in school including after-school programming. - 2.
-Provide additional available counseling and mental health services for all children (and parents) to help transition from the effects of the pandemic socially, emotionally, mentally, and academically. - 3.
-Classroom syllabus to help parents understand what students are learning and how parents can support at home, including opportunities for parent workshops. - 4.
-Less passes for missed work; hold students accountable for missed work. - 5.
+1. More time in school including after-school programming.

+2. Provide additional available counseling and mental health services for all children (and parents) to help transition from the effects of the pandemic - socially, emotionally, mentally, and academically.

+- 3. Student and parent education regarding anti-bullying, chronic absenteeism, and growth mindset. - 4.
+A focus on math and math intervention. - 5.
 A focus on reading and the literacy intervention program. - 6.
 College/career initiatives and experiences that were on the up rise in the months before the pandemic . - 7.
 Middle school preparation for high school rigor. - 8.
-One-on-one help and support for students . - 9.
-Student committees, the ELKS Way PBIS committee, etc. - 10.
+One-on-one help and support for students. - 9.
+Student committees, the ELKS Way PBIS committee, MTSS Committee, etc. - 10.
 Continue staff/student mentorship program. - 11.
 Incentives to promote achievement and positive behavior. - 12.
-Continue to augment our literacy program.
+Continue to augment our literacy program. - 13.
+Begin a math intervention program. - 14.
+Provide more behavioral support to teachers who have students with chronic behavioral problems,